ENGN2912B-2016/FEM_B/README.md

       	      	| ExampleTimeDerivative.h // Transient kernel header
 ```

-In this repository, all of the files needed to make and run the application are incl
+In this repository, all of the files needed to build and run the application are included, with the exception of MOOSE.
+For MOOSE, go to [its website.]{http://www.mooseframework.com}